ym001/distancia/docs/DistanceMatrix.rst

 Academic Reference
 ------------------
 The concept of distance matrices is well-established in various fields, including statistics, machine learning, and computational biology.
-A relevant academic reference is:
+A relevant academic reference is::footcite:t:`distancematrix`

-- Kaufman, L., & Rousseeuw, P. J. (2009). *Finding Groups in Data: An Introduction to Cluster Analysis*.
-John Wiley & Sons.

 This book extensively discusses the use of distance matrices in clustering algorithms, providing both theoretical foundations and practical applications.

-:footcite:t:``

 .. footbibliography::